OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 3. Click “+Add Content” within a section.
 4. Click the LTI Tool and click the “Select” button.
 5. Follow any LTI prompts.
-6. Modify the title, picture and description.
+6. Modify the title, author, and description.
 7. Click add to lesson.

 .. image:: images/lti3.png